all-of-us/curation-dev-jupyter-challenge/README.md

 Additionally, it is expected that your chosen database will run as a container.
-You must define either a [Dockerfile](https://docs.docker.com/engine/reference/builder/) or a [Docker Compose](https://docs.docker.com/compose/compose-file/compose-file-v3/) file that, when run, launches and initializes said database with the output from step 1 of the challenge
+You must define either a [Dockerfile](https://docs.docker.com/engine/reference/builder/) or a [Docker Compose](https://docs.docker.com/compose/compose-file/compose-file-v3/) file that, when run, launches and initializes said database with the output from step 1 of the challenge.

 ### 3. Jupyter
 You will be expected to provide a [Jupyter Notebook](https://jupyter.org/) file that uses the aforementioned database